stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/06-add-secret/add-secrets.md

     ![external secret resources](images/external-secret-resources.png)

-Once the updated secret is created, application pod will be recreated.
+Once the updated secret is created, the application pod will be recreated.
 Refresh the application route to see if the pods are running.

 ![running pods](images/running-pods.png)

 For more information on ExternalSecrets, see [External Secrets documentation](https://external-secrets.io/v0.8.1/introduction/overview/)

 You are doing great!!
-Let's see how to configure probes for your application in next tutorial.
+Let's see how to configure probes for your application in the next tutorial.